Melon de Bourgogne: History

 As its name suggests, the grape originated in Burgundy and was grown there until its destruction was ordered in the early 18th century.
 In the vineyards around Nantes and the western Loire, however, the harsh winter of 1709 destroyed so many vines that a new variety was needed, and the Melon grape was introduced.
-Since then it has been used solely in the production of the light dry white wine Muscadet, which is made entirely from the Melon grape.
+Since then, it has been used solely in the production of the light dry white wine Muscadet, which is made entirely from the Melon grape.
 The grape is so associated with its appellation that the grape itself is often known as Muscadet.

 DNA analysis has revealed Melon de Bourgogne to be a cross between Pinot blanc and Gouais blanc.

 North America

 A Melon de Bourgogne from the Dundee Hills AVA of Oregon.

+This grape was brought to America in 1939.
+It was propagated incorrectly as Pinot Blanc from the 1960s into the early 1980s.

-As of 2007, the grape is grown in Oregon. where it is known simply as Melon.
+As of 2007, the grape is grown in Oregon, where it is known simply as Melon.
 The grape has been introduced into Washington by Perennial Vintners on Bainbridge Island, six miles across Puget Sound from Seattle.
-This grape was brought to America in 1939, and was propagated incorrectly as Pinot Blanc in the early 1980s.
-For more on this error, see also "Melon de Bourgogne - History" at MelonDeBourgogne.com.